 Specifications: Top speed around 185 mph; 200 feet/minute climb rate; 200 pounds of engine thrust

 Wacky score: 7

-Swiss pilot Yves Rossy, known as the 'Jetman', pioneered this jet-powered wing ‘backpack’ that turns him into a one-man flying machine.
-It has a 2.4m wingspan and is powered by four jet engines.
-Stratos jump legend Felix Baumgartner flew across the channel with a fixed delta wing in 2003 but that didn't have a jet attached.
+Swiss pilot Yves Rossy, known as "the Jetman," pioneered this jet-powered wing "backpack" that turns him into a one-man flying machine.
+It has a 7.9-foot wingspan and is powered by four jet engines.
+Red Bull Stratos jump legend Felix Baumgartner flew across the English Channel with a fixed delta wing in 2003 but that didn't have a jet attached.

-Rossy flew it over the Alps in 2008 but fell 5km short trying to cross the Strait of Gibraltar in 2009.
+Rossy flew it over the Alps in 2008 but fell about 3 miles short trying to cross the Strait of Gibraltar in 2009.
 It has now been certified in the USA by the FAA.

 Type: Hover bike

 Specifications: Top speed 45 mph; max altitude 12 feet; useful load 300 pounds; endurance 1.25 hours